James Lew: Biography

 An early role for Lew was as a guard in the John Cassavetes 1976 film, The Killing of a Chinese Bookie.

-Lew had a role in the Frank Harris directed action film Killpoint, which starred Leo Fong, Richard Roundtree, Cameron Mitchell and Stack Pierce.
-In 2017, he acted in the Mark Steven Grove directed sci-fi film Star Raiders: The Adventures of Saber Raine, which also starred Casper Van Dien, Cynthia Rothrock, Sara Salazar, and Tyler Weaver Jr.
+Lew had a role in Killpoint, an action film directed by Frank Harris and starring Leo Fong, Richard Roundtree, Cameron Mitchell and Stack Pierce.

+In 2017, he acted in the sci-fi film Star Raiders: The Adventures of Saber Raine, directed by Mark Steven Grove and starring Casper Van Dien, Cynthia Rothrock, Sara Salazar, and Tyler Weaver Jr.

 Personal life

-James is married to Jordanna Potter and his stepson is Ryan Potter, who plays Gar Logan/Beast Boy on the HBO Max series Titans.
+Lew was married to Pamela Gidley from 2005 until their divorce in 2008.
+Lew married Jordanna Alex Potter (née Glaskin) in 2014.
+He is the stepfather of actor Ryan Potter, who portrayes Gar Logan/Beast Boy on the HBO Max series Titans.